influxdata/docs-v2/content/influxdb/v1.7/flux/guides/exists.md

 seotitle: Use Flux to check if a value exists
 list_title: Exists
 description: >
-  Use the Flux `exists` operator to check if an object contains a key or if that key's value is `null`.
+  Use the Flux `exists` operator to check if a record contains a key or if that key's value is `null`.
 menu:
   influxdb_1_7: